otawiochaves/Exploring-Recommendation-Systems/README.md

 1. **Dataset Books**: This folder contains the datasets used in the project.

-2. **Exploring Recommendation Systems - Enhancing Online Retail Experience and Boosting Revenues.ipynb**: Jupyter Notebook with the implementation of the content-based filtering approach.
+2. **Content Filtering Implementation.ipynb**: Jupyter Notebook with the implementation of the content-based filtering approach.

 3. **Machine Learning Recommender Systems for Online Retail Business.ipynb**: A document discussing the importance of recommender systems in the online retail industry.